lndecastro/AI4EL/tempBook5/Module3_AI_Gets_Creative.md

 ## Part III — AI for Presentations

-### 3.1 Why AI Presentation Tools Are a Game-Changer
+### 3.1 Why AI Presentation Tools Are a Game-Changer?

 Creating a presentation has traditionally required three separate skills: organizing your ideas, designing slides that look professional, and deciding what to put on each one.
-AI presentation tools collapse all three into a single, guided process, often producing a complete, designed deck in under two minutes.
+AI presentation tools collapse all three into a single, guided process, often producing a complete, designed deck in a few minutes.

 This does not mean the result is ready to present without your input.
 It means you skip the blank-slide problem entirely and start from something you can refine, rather than something you have to build from scratch.

-### 3.2 The Major AI Presentation Tools
+### 3.2 Some Major AI Presentation Tools

 | Tool | Access | What Makes It Distinctive |
 | :--- | :--- | :--- |